Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - `src/constants/pairs.js` (new shared constants and helpers)

 ### RSI Calculation: MT5 Parity (Latest)
-- RSI in both RSI Tracker and RSI Correlation now matches MetaTrader 5 more closely.
+- RSI in RSI Tracker now matches MetaTrader 5 more closely.
 - We use Wilder's RSI (RMA smoothing) computed on CLOSED candles only, mirroring typical MT5 display values.
 - Previously we used a simple-average (Cutler's) approach over the last N bars, which could diverge; we also included the forming candle which further skewed values.
 - Implementation details:
-  - `src/store/useRSITrackerStore.js` and `src/store/useRSICorrelationStore.js` now call `src/utils/calculations.js` `calculateRSI`.
+  - `src/store/useRSITrackerStore.js` now calls `src/utils/calculations.js` `calculateRSI`.
   - Recalc only when a NEW bar is appended (not on in-place updates), eliminating mid-candle churn and cross-widget drift.
   - Require at least `period + 2` raw bars; then drop the last (forming) bar so we always compute with `period + 1` closed candles.
   - Applied price: Close.
 Timeframe must match (e.g., `4H` vs MT5 `H4`).
 Symbols map to broker suffixes (e.g., `BTCUSDm`).